State's 13,148 new cases hit five-month high; deaths increase by 101

 Florida's cases are 7.0 percent of the total infections in the U.S., which passed 17 million on Thursday, after 16 million on Saturday and 15 million cases the previous Tuesday .
 The state only comprises 6.5 percent of the U.S. population.

-Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 5.4 percent of the state's 21.48 million population, 26th in cases per million, which has been dropping the last few weeks.
-In average cases per 100,000 over the last seven days, Florida is ranked 43th at 45.1 with Oklahoma No. 1 at 125.5, according to the Centers for Disease Control and Prevention.
+Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 5.4 percent of the state's 21.48 million population, 26th in cases per million.
+In average cases per 100,000 over the last seven days, Florida is ranked 41st at 47.3 with Tennessee No. 1 at 129.4, according to the Centers for Disease Control and Prevention.

 Since the first two deaths in Florida were announced on March 6, which is 286 days, the death toll has reached 20,305 for an average of 71 per day -- fourth behind No. 1 New York, Texas and California.
 Florida's total including nonresidents is 20,594, which increased by 3 to 289.